 Thermal expansion generally occurs when anhydrous ammonia remains or leaks out of a shut-in hose assembly and is allowed to heat up or "cook" in the sun.
 Extremely high pressures occur, internally, as the black hose is exposed to sunlight for extended periods.

-It is highly recommended that all hose assemblies be emptied before storage and downstream valves checked for compliance and acceptable operation regularly.
-Furthermore, hydrostatic relief valves should also be check for correct operation and compliance pressures depending on state and local fire marshal requirements.
+It is highly recommended that all hose assemblies be emptied before storage and downstream valves are checked for compliance and acceptable operation regularly.
+Furthermore, hydrostatic relief valves should also be checked for correct operation and compliance pressures depending on state and local fire marshal requirements.

 New Hose

-5. Goodall highly recommends that all relief valves are replaced at the same time a new hose is installed.
+Goodall highly recommends that all relief valves be replaced at the same time a new hose is installed.

 Used Hose